THIS DATE IN HISTORY: Oct. 15

 1970: The first NHL game is played at Memorial Auditorium in Buffalo.
 Montreal's Yvan Cournoyer scores two goals and rookie goalie Phil Myre earns his first NHL shutout, a 3-0 win against the expansion Buffalo Sabres.

 1972: Stan Mikita of the Chicago Blackhawks becomes the sixth NHL player with 1,000 points.
-He has an assist on Cliff Koroll's goal in a 3-1 loss to the St. Louis Blues at Chicago Stadium.
+He has an assist on a goal by Cliff Koroll in a 3-1 loss to the St. Louis Blues at Chicago Stadium.

 1983: The Blackhawks and Maple Leafs combine to score five goals in a span of 1:24, setting an NHL record for the fastest five goals by two teams.
 The Blackhawks score three of the five goals during the record-setting outburst, which runs from 16:49 to 18:13 of the second period, but Toronto wins the game 10-8 at Maple Leaf Gardens.